Atharva-Chandak/orca_web_template/README.md

 Why should I use it?

-1. Simple, elegant and responsive.
+* Simple, elegant and responsive design, perfect for your course website.
-2. Easy to create and you get your website in no time, that too completely free!
+* Easy to create and you get your website in no time, that too completely free!
-3. Highly flexible.
+* Highly flexible.
-4. No need to code the messy HTML pages.
+* No need to code the messy HTML pages.
 Just make a few changes in user-friendly syntax, and you'll be good to go.

 If u want some inspiration, checkout [pipaf website][pipaf]